AhmedFathyDev/AhmedFathyDev/README.md

 <h1 align="center">About</h1>

-**Back-End Engineer with industry experience in building websites and web applications.
+**With over 1 year of experience in Back-End Development and industry experience in building websites and web applications.
 Specialist in .NET Core Frameworks.
 Satisfactory background working with Angular, React, and Vue.js on multiple projects.**

 **Had powerful computer science knowledge and I am eager to learn more concepts and deep dive into computer science tracks.
 Good in Object-Oriented Programming, Data Structures, Algorithms, Database Systems, Design Patterns, and Problem Solving skills.
 I practiced competitive programming a lot in college and enjoyed competing with my colleagues and mentors and participating in many programming competitions.**